xrarch/books/xr17032handbook/chapcontrol.typ

 The TB miss routine can load this control register into a general purpose register and use the contents as a virtual address with which to load the 32-bit PTE directly from the virtually linear page table.
 If the table page happens to be resident in the DTB already, this will succeed immediately.
 Otherwise, a nested DTB miss may be taken.
 See @tbmiss for more details.

 ], width: 100%)

+== NMI Masking Events

+A problem with non-maskable interrupts (NMIs) arises on RISC architectures.
+If an NMI is delivered while an exception handler is saving or restoring critical state, then this can be a fatal condition.

+Therefore, in order to maximize the usefulness of NMIs, the XR/17032 architecture specifies several events which delay NMI delivery for at least 64 cycles.
+Each occurrence of one of these events resets an internal counter that decrements once per cycle, and NMIs can only be delivered while this counter is equivalent to zero.

+The following events mask NMIs for a short period of at least 64 cycles:

+1. An exception is taken.
+2. The *MTCR* instruction is executed.
+3. The *MFCR* instruction is executed.